Python-GIS-book/site/source/part1/chapter-02/md/04-conditional-statements.md

     print("No raincoat needed.")
 ```

-Similarly as with for loops, Python uses colons (`:`) and whitespace (indentations; often four spaces) to structure conditional statements.
+As with `for` loops, Python uses colons (`:`) and white space (indentations) to structure conditional statements.
 If the condition is `True`, the indented code block after the colon (`:`) is executed.
-The code block may contain several lines of code, but they all must be indented identically You will receive an `IndentationError`, a `SyntaxError`, or unwanted behavior if you haven't indented your code correctly.
+The code block may contain several lines of code, but they all must be indented equally.
+You will receive an `IndentationError`, a `SyntaxError`, or unwanted behavior if you haven't indented your code correctly.

 Note also that the case of the text being compared (uppercase or lowercase) is important.
-For instance, in the example above, if we define `weather = 'Rain'`, the comparsion `weather == 'rain'` would be false.
+For instance, in the example above, if we define `weather = 'Rain'`, the comparison `weather == 'rain'` would be false.
 One possible solution to this problem is to use the `.lower()` method for strings, which would convert the text to which it is applied to lowercase.
 In the example here, if we define `weather = Rain`, the comparison `weather.lower() == 'rain'` would be true!

 <!-- #region editable=true slideshow={"slide_type": ""} tags=["question"] -->
 #### Question 2.9

-We might also need some other rainwear on a rainy day.
+We might also need some other rain gear on a rainy day.
 Think about how you could add another instruction after the `weather == rain` condition so that the code would tell us to:

 ```
 Wear a raincoat